High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Quadrature on Domains Implicitly Defined by Multivariate Polynomials

 Note that the smoothness of ${\mathcal F}(x)$ depends on changes in the connected component behaviour of $\Gamma(x)$, which are precisely the changes in the behaviour of $\Gamma$ according to its representation as the graph of a multi-valued height function.
 To illustrate, \cref{fig:examples} demonstrates some typical scenarios in 2D and 3D.
 In each case, the coordinate axis representing the vertical height direction is ``up'', i.e., $\hat y$ in 2D and $\hat z$ in 3D, and the points of interest are subsets of the base cube $(0,1)^{d-1}$.
 Points labelled $\mathcal Q$ indicate where the interface $\Gamma$ crosses the upper or lower faces, and correspond to where one or more values of the height function equals $0$ or $1$.
 Points labelled $\mathcal R$ indicate the base points above which two different interfaces cross.
 Points labelled $\mathcal P$ indicate base points above which the height function branches; typically, branching occurs at vertical tangents of rounded surfaces such as circles and spheres.

 Combined, these points mark the boundaries of the piecewise-smooth behaviour of ${\mathcal F}(x)$.
 To attain high-order accuracy in the overall quadrature scheme, it follows that the base integral should be prevented from ``jumping across'' these boundaries.
 We achieve this through a division of the base integral's domain into one or more pieces, such that the base integral produces an accurate quadrature scheme for each piece.
-As before, this can be succinctly formulated through the use of connected components of an implicitly defined domain; specifically, we begin with the base cube $(0,1)^{d-1}$ and then subtract out an implicit description of the points $\mathcal P \cup \mathcal Q \cup \mathcal R$ discussed above.
-For example, changes in the smoothness of ${\mathcal F}$ arising from interfacial crossings at the upper and lower faces (i.e., points labelled $\mathcal Q$ in \cref{fig:examples}) can be handled by excluding the sets $\{x: \phi_i(x + 0 e_k) = 0\}$ and $\{x: \phi_i(x + 1 e_k) = 0\}$ from the base integral's domain.
+As before, this can be succinctly formulated through the use of connected components of an implicitly defined domain; specifically, we begin with the base cube $(0,1)^{d-1}$ and then subtract out an implicit description of the points $\mathcal P \cup \mathcal Q \cup \mathcal R$ discussed above; in essence, the points $\mathcal P \cup \mathcal Q \cup \mathcal R$ form the implicitly defined interface of the $(d-1)$-dimensional base integral.